 - CSIS (Canadian Security Intelligence Service) – CSIS is the Canadian spying agency.
 They help with the security screening of immigration and visa applicants.

 - Many other organizations such as RCMP (the federal police of Canada) or Global Affairs Canada (the department of foreign affairs)

 The IRCC Website

 The old IRCC website was www.cic.gc.ca.
-You may still some pages of the IRCC on the old website.
+You may still have some pages of the IRCC on the old website.
 The new website is part of canada.ca.
-The following links lead you the IRCC website.
+The following links lead you to the IRCC website.

 Fill our Free Canada Immigration Assessment Form in your language!

 This article provides information of a general nature only.
 Considering the fluid nature of the immigration world, it may no longer be current.
 Of course, the item does not give legal advice.
 Therefore, do not rely on it as legal advice or immigration advice.
 Consequently, no one could hold us accountable for the content of these articles.
 Of course, if you have specific legal questions, you must consult a lawyer.
 Alternatively, if you are looking for immigration advice, book an appointment.

 All the characters and locations in the articles are fictional, unless otherwise clearly stated.
 Therefore, any resemblance in names, dates, and places is coincidental.